Dr Jill Juergensen

 Research interests

 My research is interdisciplinary, sitting at the intersection of innovation management, international diversification, evolutionary economics and behavioural theory.
-Notably, I consider in my research technological as well as organisational (also known as management) innovation, which is aimed at a firm’s practices and routines.
+I consider in my research technological as well as organisational (also known as management) innovation, which is aimed at a firm’s practices and routines.
 This work is novel and advances extant knowledge in IB, as it focuses on how firm behaviours are dynamic and evolve, together shaping the interaction of innovation and internationalisation decisions at the firm-level.

 I empirically focus on small- and medium-sized enterprises (SMEs) which represent the most common enterprise form in Europe and across the OECD, thereby contributing to economically important and socially impactful research.
 Understanding how particularly less resource endowed firms, such as SMEs, conduct innovation in a global - and increasingly challenging - context remains not only of pertinence to scholars, but also to managers and policymakers.